 The primary aim of the Trust is to assist and improve the life chances of Young Carers who are providing a significant level of care for a disabled or seriously ill family member.

-The Trust’s principal objectives will be achieved by establishing and developing a network of highly focused Young Carers, by encouraging them to strive for ambitious goals, to advance in life and to become active, inspiring models for others from backgrounds similar to their own.
+The provision of both intensive one to one support and wider learning opportunities for all young carers, to enable them to achieve their potential.
+The Trust’s principal objectives will be achieved by encouraging them to strive for ambitious goals, to advance in life and to become active, inspiring models for others from backgrounds similar to their own.

 YCDT’s values reflect the organization’s objectives and the methods used in working with Young Carers, their families, respective partners and support services.
 The presence and importance of these values constitute one of the elements that highlights the difference between YCDT and the service provided by the public care sector.